-The review of the data collection instrument for the 2008 cycle of the study began with a case file validation study, using data from the 2003 Canadian Incidence Study.9 Data collected in 2003 using the CIS-2003 version of the form was compared to information in the case files from one of the larger offices that participated in the CIS-2003.
-While there was good correspondence on many items, it
+The review of the data collection instrument for the 2008 cycle of the study started with a case file validation study.37 Data collected in 2003 using the OIS/CIS-2003 version of the form was compared to information in the case files from one of the larger OIS-2003 agencies.
+While there was good correspondence on many items, it became apparent that despite specific instruction in 2003 to only include investigations of child maltreatment, a number of cases that appeared to only involve concerns about future risk had been coded as maltreatment investigations.